LithApp/Lith/README.md

 remote connections, especially on mobile platforms and iOS in particular.
 The remote WeeChat server needs to be directly over the internet either through a TCP socket or WebSockets.

+There is also a browser version of Lith you can try right now thanks to WebAssembly: https://lith.app/Lith/Lith.html .

 ### Features

 - Inline preview of images and videos